ccrome/whoismakingnews/content/homepage/data.md

 {{< extlink-button href="https://docs.google.com/spreadsheets/d/1t6I-j30Nf7pTwl2i1snMbFWcTbWkYMtnk192JL1Og9k/edit#gid=1882457294" text="Data Source" >}} {{< extlink-button href="https://docs.google.com/spreadsheets/d/1t6I-j30Nf7pTwl2i1snMbFWcTbWkYMtnk192JL1Og9k/edit#gid=1882457294&single=true&output=csv" text="As CSV" >}}

-WHAT'S IN THE DATA AND WHAT IS NOT!
+WHAT'S IN THE DATA AND WHAT IS NOT! <BR>

 The cases in our database meet the following tests:
 1. The story including the information is published after Feb.
 15, 2023 - that's when this study began.